euroblaze/simplify_task_kanban_v12c_1/README.md

 # Users

-Currently this module is being used in the odoo Helpdesk solution by Simplify-ERP®.
+Currently this module is being used in the odoo Project module by Simplify-ERP®.

 We are happy to list your delightful projects here.
 Just inform us with a few notes by email!

-# Demo

-This module can be tested here, with the Login credentials:

-    User: ebarchivetest@simplify-erp.com
-    Pass: ebarchivedemo123

 # Feel free to comment and leave feedback.
 # Thank you!